 Stop trying to define No Joy.
-In 6 years the noisy Montreal quartet has released a compelling and critically acclaimed discography and shared the stage with some of this decade’s most influential acts.
-Yet no one can quite figure this band out.
+In six years, the noisy Montreal quartet has released a compelling and critically acclaimed discography and shared the stage with some of this decade’s most influential acts.
+Yet, no one can quite figure this band out.

 Tagging No Joy as “shimmery infectious dream pop” doesn’t work since the band’s live shows are so brutal that it has them sharing the stage with bands like Deafheaven and Fucked Up.
 Classifying them as“doom shoegaze” doesn't work either since the band has created records so complex and sonically mature they transcend genres.
 Nostalgic yet new, loud yet quiet; No Joy’s conflicting reputation cannot be classified because it’s in constant evolution.